LC-burigo/Small_Weather_Project/README.md

    <img src="RapidAPI_3.png">

-    4. Grab this code and put on your editor
+    4. Grab the code and copy to your editor

    <img src="RapidAPI_4.png">

+    For more information visit the [How to use an API with Python (Beginner’s Guide)](https://rapidapi.com/blog/how-to-use-an-api-with-python/) on RapidAPI website!